BiLLY-J03l/Nt-Process-Injection-C/README.md

 # Nt-Process-Injection-C
 ## Process Injection with C and the Native undocumeneted API

--The malware uses the Native API, which is considered stealthier.
+- The malware uses the Native API, which is considered stealthier.

--It allocates the encrypted shellcode in the .data section
+- It allocates the encrypted shellcode in the .data section

--First, it tries to get a handle to the NTDLL.dll then it uses a predefined file native.h and get the addresses of each function we wanna use.
+- First, it tries to get a handle to the NTDLL.dll then it uses a predefined file native.h and get the addresses of each function we wanna use.

--Then it enumrates the processes running on the machine and picks notepad.exe, you can change that in the enum_processes() function.
+- Then it enumrates the processes running on the machine and picks notepad.exe, you can change that in the enum_processes() function.

--Then it gets a handle to the requested process.
+- Then it gets a handle to the requested process.

--It decrypts the shellcode and allocates memory for the shellcode with READWRITE permissions.
+- It decrypts the shellcode and allocates memory for the shellcode with READWRITE permissions.

--Then it writes the shellcode to the allocated buffer.
+- Then it writes the shellcode to the allocated buffer.

--Then it adds the exec bit to the allocated memory permissions.
+- Then it adds the exec bit to the allocated memory permissions.

--Then it creates the thread with the malicious shellcode in the target process address space.
+- Then it creates the thread with the malicious shellcode in the target process address space.

 ## listener options